OpenTranslationBible/open-bible/en-GB/43.John/md/john-08.md

 ## John 8:53

-Are you greater than our father Abraham?
-He died, and so did the prophets.
-Who do you think you are?”
+Are you more important than our father Abraham?
+Even he passed away and died, and so did all the prophets.
+So who do you claim to be?”

 ## John 8:54